guotata1996/guotata1996.github.io/_posts/2018-11-25-Draw-Overpass-with-RoadBuilder.md

 ## Modelling
 The image of 2-D Google Map is used directly as the ground texture to ensure everything is drawn at the right place and scale.
 I mainly used staight lines and bezier curves.
 As a limitation of the current version, all intersection angles should be greater than 25 degrees to achieve good visual effects.
 It took 10 minutes to draw all the segments.
-Optimation is needed to simplify the meshes, as the termination of the program took some 20 seconds on my mbp.
+Optimization is needed to simplify the meshes, as the termination of the program took some 20 seconds on my mbp.

 ## Screen Captures
 **Bird eye's view towards the North**